 The gift of a word of knowledge must differ from a word of wisdom, since it is a distinct gift.
 It seems that this gift consists in receiving useful information from God that is otherwise unknowable.
 This information is useful in some manner.

 A gift of faith is to be differentiated from the faith that all believers have; as a gift, faith is the ability to know God's will and then with certainty and confidence to believe that this will be realized.

 Gifts of healing are the Spirit’s multiple grantings of the ability to heal human beings.
-Since Paul uses the plural (healings), it seems that he conceives of each healing is a distinct gift of healing; each instance requires its own gift of healing.
+Since Paul uses the plural (healings), it seems that he conceives of each healing is a distinct gift of healing; each instance of healing requires its own gift.

 The gift of workings of miracles are giftings to do extraordinary things.
 Again, since the plural is used, each miracle is a separate gift of the working of a miracle.

 A gift of prophecy is a Spirit-inspired message given to a specific person to be delivered to a group.
 Paul gives more information on prophecy in the (Corinthian) church in 1 Cor 14.
 It is clear from what he says that prophecy is for the purpose of the edification of believers (14:3-5): they hear what is given to the prophet by the Spirit and are built up in their spiritual lives.
 (Prophecy was a common phenomenon in the early church [e.g.’s Acts 2:17; 13:1; 21:10].)

 The nature of a gift of discernment of spirits is difficult to determine, because the meaning of “spirits” is unclear.
 Either the gift consists in the ability to know the spiritual states of another (human spirit) or to recognize the activity of demonic spirits.
 It is probable that the gift consists in the ability to discern both types of spirits.
 The purpose of the gift is to be able to discern truth from error and good from evil.